Partial resampling to approximate covering integer programs: The rounding algorithm

-Whenever we encounter an unsatisfied constraint $k$ and draw new values for the variables (lines 6--8), we refer to this as \emph{resampling} the constraint $k$.
-There is an alternative way of looking at the resampling procedure, which seems counterintuitive but will be crucial for our analysis.
-Instead of setting each variable $x_i = 1$ with probability $\sigma A_{ki} \alpha \hat x_i$, we instead select a subset $Y \subseteq [n]$, where each $i$ currently satisfying $x_i = 0$ goes into $Y$ independently with probability $\sigma A_{ki}$.
-Then, for each variable $i \in Y$, we draw $x_i \sim \text{Bernoulli}(p_i)$, where $p_i = \alpha \hat x_i$.
-It is clear that this two-part sampling procedure is equivalent to the one-step procedure described in Algorithm 1.
-In this case, we say that $Y$ is the \emph{resampled set} for constraint $k$.
-If $i \in Y$ (for any constraint $k$) we say that variable $i$ is \emph{resampled}.
+Whenever we encounter an unsatisfied constraint $k$ and draw new values for the variables (line 6), we refer to this as \emph{resampling} the constraint $k$.
+There is an alternative and equivalent view of the resampling procedure, which seems counter-intuitive but will be crucial for our analysis.
+Instead of setting each variable $x_i = 1$ with probability $\sigma A_{ki} \alpha \hat x_i$, we instead imagine selecting a subset $Z \subseteq [n]$, where each $i$ currently satisfying $x_i = 0$ goes into $Z$ independently with probability $\sigma A_{ki}$.
+Then, for each variable $i \in Z$, we draw $x_i \sim \text{Bernoulli}(p_i)$.
+In this interpretation, we say that $Z$ is the \emph{resampled set} for constraint $k$, and if $i \in Z$ we say that variable $i$ is \emph{resampled}.

-For every variable $i$, we either have $x_i = 1$ at the initial sampling, or $x_i$ first becomes equal to one during some resampling of a constraint $k$; or $x_i = 0$ at the end of the algorithm.
-If $x_i = 1$ for the first time at the $j^{\text{th}}$ resampling of constraint $k$, we say $i$ \emph{turns} at $(k,j)$.
-If $x_i = 1$ initially, we say that $i$ turns at $0$.

-In the algorithm as we have described, the first step is to set the variables $x_i$ as independent Bernoulli with probability $p_i$.
-Our analysis, following \cite{HS13} and \cite{H15}, is based on an inductive argument, in which we consider what occurs when $x$ is set to some arbitrary value.
-If $A \cdot x \geq a$, then the algorithm is already finished.
-If not, there will be a series of modifications made to $x$ until it terminates.
-Given any fixed value of $x$, we will show upper bounds on the probability of certain \emph{future} events.

 \begin{lemma} Let $Z_1, \dots, Z_j$ be subsets of $[n]$.
-The probability that the first $j$ resampled sets for constraint $k$ are respectively $Z_1, \dots, Z_j$ is at most $\prod_{l=1}^j f_k(Z_l)$, where we define
+The probability that the first $j$ resampled sets for constraint $k$ are respectively $Z_1, \dots, Z_j$ is at most $\prod_{\ell=1}^j f_k(Z_{\ell})$, where we define